mtuchols/Day-Trading/README.md

-# Day-Trading
+# TechTrading.us

-capstone project
+TechTrading is a algorithmic stock trading simulator which uses historical stock data from Polygon.io to test trading algorithms on NASDAQ stocks.

-This is the final capstone project for my bachelors degree at the University of Akron.
+This is a capstone Project for Senior Seminar in Computer Science at the Univeristy of Akron

+@mtuchols
+@dannydorazio